Saw Oo II of Toungoo

-Min Saw Oo II (ဒုတိယ မင်းစောဦး, /my/) was viceroy of Toungoo from 1436 to 1440.
-He was placed in office by King Binnya Ran I of Hanthawaddy.
-He died in action on his war elephant while fighting against Ava forces trying to retake Toungoo in 1440.
+Min Saw Oo II (ဒုတိယ မင်းစောဦး, /my/) was the vassal king of Toungoo from 1436 to 1441.
+He was installed on the throne by King Binnya Ran I of Hanthawaddy.
+Saw Oo died in action in 1441 while defending Toungoo against Ava forces.

-Early life
+Biography

-Saw Oo was descended from a line of nobility.
-His grandfather was governor of Mindon, and his father Saw Lu would later become governor of Toungoo (Taungoo), a major vassal state.
-He had two sisters.
+Saw Oo's grandfather served as the governor of Mindon.
+His father Saw Lu would later become governor of Toungoo (Taungoo), a major vassal state.
+Saw Oo had two sisters.

-Career

-Saw Oo's career began in 1420 when King Minkhaung I of Ava appointed his father governor of Toungoo, and Saw Oo governor of Yanaung, a small town in Central Burma.
-He left Yanaung in 1426 when his father, now styled as Thinkhaya, refused to submit to the new king of Ava, Mohnyin Thado, and declared himself king.
-The rebellion was aided by the Hanthawaddy kingdom.
-Thinkhaya was emboldened by the chaos at Ava that saw three Ava kings assassinated between August 1425 and May 1426.
-His petty state included the five irrigated zones of present-day Yamethin and Naypyidaw.
+Saw Oo's career began in 1420.
+King Minkhaung I of Ava appointed his father as governor of Toungoo, and Saw Oo as governor of Yanaung, a small town in central Burma.
+In 1426, he sided with his father, now styled as Thinkhaya, who refused to submit to the new king of Ava, Mohnyin Thado.
+Thinkhaya declared himself king, and launched a rebellion backed by the Hanthawaddy kingdom.
+Thinkhaya seized the five irrigated districts of the Yamethin region, located directly north of Toungoo.

-Chronicles do not state Saw Oo's exact role during Thinkhaya's reign.
-Though he was the only son of Thinkhaya, when Thinkhaya died in 1435/36, it was his brother-in-law Uzana that managed to succeed the Toungoo throne.
-Saw Oo believed the throne was his, and successfully appealed to his other brother-in-law, King Binnya Ran I of Hanthawaddy to intervene.
-Less than a year of Uzana's accession, Ran came up with his army, and installed Saw Oo.
+Chronicles do not specify Saw Oo's exact role during Thinkhaya's reign.
+When Thinkhaya died in 1435/36, although Saw Oo was the only son, his brother-in-law Uzana succeeded the Toungoo throne.
+Saw Oo appealed to the other brother-in-law, King Binnya Ran I of Hanthawaddy, to intervene.
+Less than a year after Uzana's accession, Ran arrived with an army, and installed Saw Oo as king.

-Saw Oo's reign as vassal king lasted over three years.
-In 1440, Toungoo came under attack by Ava forces made up of regiments from Taungdwin and Yanaung.
-The attack was ordered by King Minye Kyawswa I of Ava, who was determined to regain the breakaway region.
-Saw Oo tried to break the siege by personally leading the Toungoo forces on his war elephant.
-In the ensuing pitched battle, he was killed by the Ava Commander Yazathingyan of Taungdwin.
+Saw Oo's reign as vassal king lasted about four years.
+During the dry season of 1440–1441, Ava forces attacked Toungoo.
+Saw Oo attempted to break the siege by personally leading the Toungoo forces on his war elephant.
+In the ensuing pitched battle, he was killed by the Ava Commander Yazathingyan.
+Tarabya was subsequently appointed governor.

-One of the Ava commanders, Tarabya, was appointed viceroy of Toungoo.